 In re Odd Sox LLC, 2019 USPQ2d 370879 (TTAB 2019) [precedential].
 The Board upheld a refusal to register the packaging design shown here, for "socks," finding the design to be generic for the goods.
-The Board also considered and rejected Applicant Odd Sox's alternative claim of inherent distinctiveness.
-The subject application described the alleged mark as a "three-dimensional configuration of product packaging for displaying a single pair of socks hanging side by side."
+The Board also considered and upheld an alternative refusal that the proposed mark consists of a non-inherently distinctive packaging configuration.
+(Odd Sox did not contend that the design had acquired distinctiveness.)
+The subject application described the alleged mark as a "threedimensional configuration of product packaging for displaying a single pair of socks hanging side by side."
 The socks, two fasteners, and the hook are shown in dashed lines and are not part of the mark.
 The Board found it clear that "rectangular packaging enabling the hanging of a single pair of socks side-by-side is at most a minor variation of the common form of packaging."
 The evidence further showed that the placement of socks side-by-side and front-to-back may be useful to sellers and appealing to consumers.
 For example, the socks may be placed together to form a single image.
 The Board therefore found that consumers of socks would primarily regard applicant's design as a common type of packaging rather than as a source indicator, and so the design is generic.
-As to the claim of inherent distinctiveness, the Board reiterated that the configuration at issue is a common basic shape or design and is not unique or unusual in this field.
+As to the issue of inherent distinctiveness, the Board reiterated that the configuration at issue is a common basic shape or design and is not unique or unusual in this field.
 Therefore, under Seabrook, it is not inherently distinctive.

 In re James Haden, M.D., P.A., 2019 USPQ2d 467424 (TTAB 2019) [precedential].
-In an enervating yet precedential ruling, the Board deemed the term ALLERGY CARE to be generic for "Medical and health care services, namely, medical treatment of allergies, asthma, immune disorders, and shortness of breath," but concluded that the word + design mark shown here is registrable on the Supplemental Register with a disclaimer of ALLERGY CARE.
-Dictionary definitions and Internet webpages convinced the Board that "ALLERGY CARE is a phrase commonly used by medical professionals in their advertising to refer to their practices that care for patients with allergies."
+In an enervating yet precedential ruling, the Board deemed the term ALLERGY CARE to be generic for "Medical and health care services, namely, medical treatment of allergies, asthma, immune disorders, and shortness of breath," but concluded that the word-plus-design mark shown here is registrable on the Supplemental Register with a disclaimer of ALLERGY CARE.
+Dictionary definitions and

+Internet web pages convinced the Board that "ALLERGY CARE is a phrase commonly used by medical professionals in their advertising to refer to their practices that care for patients with allergies."
 The Board had no doubt that consumers "would readily understand the term ALLERGY CARE to refer to the genus of services defined by Applicant's recitation of services."

 The next question for the Board was whether applicant's mark, as a whole, is registrable on the Supplemental Register: i.e., "whether, given the background design, color, and stylization, the entire mark is capable of distinguishing Applicant's services" Concluding that the proposed mark is "more than an ordinary geometric shape," the Board ruled that applicant's combination of colors, borders, and stylization are capable of distinguishing the source of applicant's services.